creavo/MultiAppBundle/README.md

 # MultiAppBundle

 This bundle aims to create a light-wight platform to create lists/tables (here named apps) based on dynamically fields (like you can add a text-field to a table on the fly).
 In some functions its similar to podio.

+## Status: alpha - do not use! :)

 ## requirements